After countless hours of testing and reviewing, we have determined that the best dog playpen is the Midwest Exercise Pen!

 Putting all of this together, you’ll find the importance of a dog playpen is to:

 - Keep a pet confined

 - Allow for enough movement when confined

-And if you have a pet that will run when you open the door, it’s much better to put them in puppy play pens than to allow them to scratch at your bathroom door or bolt out of the house.
+And if you have a pet that will run when you open the door, it’s much better to put them in dog playpens than to allow them to scratch at your bathroom door or bolt out of the house.
 Exercise pens for dogs will be able to let your dog expend some of this energy without feeling the need to run out the door with you frantically chasing behind.

-You’re interested in the Iris pet pen, but you’re still struggling between the Iris playpen and the Midwest exercise pen with door – we’ve been there, too.
+You’re interested in the best dog playpen of Iris, but you’re still struggling between the Iris playpen and the Midwest exercise pen with door – we’ve been there, too.
 It’s difficult to pick a pen when you really aren’t sure what’s good and what’s necessary.

 Do you need a door?
 Maybe.